tilt-dev/tilt.build/docs/rollout/prioritize-inactive.md

 * Potential Users are likely to run into the same issues that block your current Inactive Users.
 Solve your existing issues before looking for new ones.

 ## Insight

-The insight to this guideline is that when users aren't always great at communicating severity you can spend lots of time fixing nits but ignoring showstoppers.
+The insight to this guideline is that users aren't always great at communicating severity.
+You can spend lots of time fixing nits but ignoring showstoppers.
 Active Users aren't trying to confuse you; they're human too and might just be reporting the issue they run into most often or most recently and this skews the reports.
 For Inactive Users, the showstoppers are more likely to be top of mind.

 ## Exceptions